fbpx

 How Much Time Do I Have to File My Camp Lejeune Lawsuit?

 As with other personal injury cases, you have limited time to file a Camp Lejeune lawsuit.
-Victims have until the latter of August 10, 2024, or six months after their administrative claim is denied to file a Camp Lejeune water contamination lawsuit.
+Victims have until August 10, 2024, or six months after their administrative claim is denied, to file a Camp Lejeune water contamination lawsuit.

 Is There a Cap on Camp Lejeune Damages?